Skip to content

 Update Card

 To update a card, use the Cards SDK service method cardsService.updateCard.
-Pass the session_token, the wallet_uuid, the card_uuid, the CardUpdateRequest model and the UpdateCardSdkCallback.
+Pass the session_token, the wallet_uuid, the card_uuid and the CardUpdateRequest model.

 val model = CardUpdateRequest(...)